Maintenance of grassed areas in public open spaces and housing areas is undertaken by our partners, Norse.

 We do not collect grass cuttings (known as arisings) on verges, communal areas or open spaces.
 When long grass is cut, the arisings can be more visible for a short time however these quickly break down and do not damage the grass growing underneath.

-Waveney is a large area and whilst our grounds maintenance teams work hard to cut as much grass as possible, areas may occasionally be missed.
+Our district covers a large area and whilst our grounds maintenance teams work hard to cut as much grass as possible, areas may occasionally be missed.
 If you feel an area of grass has not been cut when nearby areas have, please get in touch.

 Wherever the Council has responsibility for maintenance of a churchyard, the grass will be cut 4 times per year.
 Some churches fund more frequent grass cutting.